xviinceent/discord-server-template/README.md

 ```

 ## Installation of the dependencies
 We are using [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)), the Python package manager, for installing the dependencies.
-For simplicity, this repository contains a `.txt` file that contains all required packages.
+For simplicity, this repository contains a `requirements.txt` file that contains all required packages.
 To install all the packages, simply run:
 ```bash
 pip install -r requirements.txt
 ```